 The clause and paragraph headings do not form part of this Agreement and shall not be taken into account in its construction of interpretation.

-3.5 It is hereby agreed between the Parties that save for the provisions of clauses 1, 2, 3, 5, 6, 7 and 8 hereof all of which shall come into effect on the date hereof the covenants undertakings and obligations contained within this Agreement shall be conditional on the grant of the Planning Permission and in the event of a grant of Planning Permission shall become binding upon the Owner upon the Implementation Date.
+3.5 It is hereby agreed between the Parties that save for the provisions of clauses 1, 2, 3, 5, 6, 7 and 8 hereof all of which shall come into effect on the date hereof the covenants undertakings and obligations contained within this Agreement shall be conditional on the grant of the Planning Permission and in the event of a grant of Planning Permission shall become binding upon the Owner upon the Implementation Date Provided That the covenants obligations restrictions and requirements in this Agreement shall not take effect if and to the extent the inspector appointed by the Secretary of State to determine the Appeal expressly states in his/her decision letter in respect of any undertaking covenant restriction or requirement that it is not in accordance with the provisions of Regulation 122 of the Community Infrastructure Levy Regulations 2010.

 The Parties save where the context states otherwise shall include their successors in title.

-The Parties acknowledge that the Development shall be treated as being permanently designated as "car free" housing in accordance with Clause 4.3 for all relevant purposes.
+The Parties acknowledge that the Development shall be treated as being permanently designated as "car free" in accordance with Clause 4.3 for all relevant purposes.

 4. OBLIGATIONS OF THE OWNER